How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 #5: Do Interval Workouts

-Interval training can be done on the track with fast repeats of a given distance at a specific speed, or on the road with fartleks or pick ups built into distance runs.
+Interval training can be done on the track with fast repeats of a given distance at a specific speed, or on the road with fartleks or pick-ups built into distance runs.

+For a fartlek workout, you intersperse bursts of faster running into a distance run without stopping between each one.
 For example, you might run 5 miles with 10ร—45 seconds at mile race pace or 5k pace incorporated in the run.

-Track intervals such as 12ร—400 m, 6ร—800 m, 5ร—1000 m, or 3 x 1 mile are some of the best workouts to run faster.
+Track intervals such as 12ร—400 m, 6ร—800 m, 5ร—1000 m, or 3ร—1 mile are among the best workouts for running faster.

-Generally, this type of interval training should be done at your 5k pace or a VO2 max pace unless you are closing in on race day for a half marathon or marathon, in which case you might dial back to threshold pace or even half marathon pace.
+Generally, this type of interval training should be done at your 5k pace or a VO2 max pace unless you are closing in on race day for a half-marathon or marathon, in which case you might dial back to threshold pace or even half-marathon pace.

 A person meditating.